Rapeseed oil

 Rapeseed oil is one of the oldest known vegetable oils.
 There are both edible and industrial forms produced from rapeseed, the seed of several cultivars of the plant family Brassicaceae (mustards).
 The term "rapeseed" applies to oilseeds from the species Brassica napus and Brassica rapa, while the term canola refers to specific rapeseed varieties bred to produce oil for use in human and animal foods.
+Canola refers to a cultivar developed by Canadian researchers in the mid 1970s.
 In manufacturing, the edible varieties of canola are required to contain less than 2% erucic acid in Canada, the United States, European Union, and many other countries.

 Canola is produced as low erucic acid rapeseed (LEAR) oil and is generally recognized as safe (GRAS) by the United States Food and Drug Administration (FDA).

 In commerce, non-food varieties are typically called colza oil.
 In 2022, Canada, Germany, China, and India were the leading producers of rapeseed oil, accounting together for 41% of the world total.

 History

 The name for rapeseed comes from the Latin word rapum meaning turnip.
 Turnip, rutabaga (swede), cabbage, Brussels sprouts, and mustard are related to rapeseed.
 Rapeseed belongs to the genus Brassica.
-Brassica oilseed varieties are some of the oldest plants cultivated, with documentation of its use tracing back to India from 4,000 years ago, and use in China and Japan 2,000 years ago.
+Brassica oilseed varieties are some of the oldest plants cultivated, with documentation of its use tracing back to India 4,000 years ago, and use in China and Japan 2,000 years ago.
 Its use in Northern Europe for oil lamps is documented to have started in the 13th century.
 Rapeseed oil extracts were first put on the market in 1956–1957 as food products, but these had several unacceptable properties.
 That form of rapeseed oil had a distinctive taste and a greenish colour due to the presence of chlorophyll, and still contained a higher concentration of erucic acid.